pharrisee/TheFrontLinuxServerInfo/README.md

 You might be able to get away with keeping GuildData.sav if you want to keep squads, not tested thoroughly.

-The file `$SAVEDIR/Saved/GameStates/Accounts/GM.csv` contains info on admins and bans.
+The file `$SAVEDIR/Saved/GameStates/Accounts/GM.csv` contains info on s and bans.
 You can leave this alone if you want to keep the bans in place.

 Thanks to ScareCr0w12 for this information on wipes.